Vigariuoluvi/Rainbow/README.md

 # Rainbow
 I believe nothing happened but that's not all;

 The song is a happy song.
+I'm finally learning!